List of Shake It Up characters: CeCe Jones

 CeCe's best relationship is with her mother, Georgia Jones.
 They fight sometimes, but always make up.
-CeCe helps Georgia take care of Flynn, and some times kisses up to her, such as in season one when she wanted a cell phone, and in season two when she wanted to go down to the movie studio her mom worked at and meet Taylor Lautner.
+CeCe helps Georgia take care of Flynn, and sometimes kisses up to her, such as in season one when she wanted a cell phone, and in season two when she wanted to go down to the movie studio her mom worked at and meet Taylor Lautner.
 In season three, CeCe desperately wanted her mom to find a boyfriend, so she and Rocky set her up with a firefighter named Jeremy Hunter.
 When Georgia and Jeremy become engaged, Jeremy's son, Logan (Leo Howard) and CeCe agreed to put aside their differences so their parents could be happy.
 It turned out, though, that at the altar Georgia and Jeremy realized they didn't want to get married and broke up.

 Overall, CeCe has a pretty bad romantic life aside from Season 3.
 In "Opposites Attract It Up", CeCe meets and starts dating James, who is the total opposite of CeCe.
 But in "Psych It Up", James breaks up with her before she can because they have nothing in common.
 Later on in the episode, she meets with a psychiatrist who tells her she will meet the love of her life soon.
 When CeCe goes to meet him, it turns out to be a dog who CeCe takes home.
 In the end though, the dog's owner, Monroe, takes home his dog and asks out CeCe.
 It is never confirmed if they broke up or not.